Atlas Aircraft Corporation: History

 The Atlas Aircraft Corporation was established during 1965 for the principal purpose of locally manufacturing military aircraft, along with the associated avionics and support equipment, on behalf of the South African Air Force.
 Furthermore, there was also a strong desire to produce these same products for the global export market.
-The company's creation was significantly connected to the political climate of the nation of South Africa; since 1963, the country had been subject to an international arms embargo enacted under United Nations Security Council Resolution 418 over the racially discriminatory policies known as Apartheid.
+The company's creation was significantly connected to the political climate of the nation of South Africa; since 1977, the country had been subject to an international arms embargo enacted under United Nations Security Council Resolution 418 over the racially discriminatory policies known as Apartheid.
 Atlas considerably benefited from the political will to circumvent or otherwise minimise the impact of this embargo by turning to domestic industry to meet its military requirements wherever possible.
 Atlas was reorganised during 1968 shortly after the establishment of Armaments Corporation of South Africa (commonly known as Armscor), a South African government-owned defence conglomerate, being brought under Armscor's control.

 During 1964, South Africa had obtained a license to produce the Aermacchi MB-326, an Italian ground attack fighter; designated locally as the Impala, production of the Mk I variant commenced in 1966.
 Around 125 Impala Mk Is were locally produced for the South African Air Force (SAAF), substantially outnumbering the initial batch of 40 imported directly from Italy.
 The Impala was suitably equipped for use as both a trainer aircraft and as an armed ground attack platform.
 Seven examples of the MB-326K variant were also bought from Italy for the light attack role, while a further 15 were assembled by Atlas from kits.
 Furthermore, around 78 aircraft of this variant were locally produced, being designated by the SAAF as Impala Mk II.
 Production of this improved single seat version started during 1974.

-The SAAF was a prolific used of the Aérospatiale SA 330 Puma, a French medium-lift helicopter.
+The SAAF was a prolific user of the Aérospatiale SA 330 Puma, a French medium-lift helicopter.
 South Africa had timed most of its Puma purchases, including spare parts, to be completed in advance of another arms embargo that was enacted during 1977.
 The type proving popular with the service, the SAAF's Puma fleet received numerous locally developed upgrades.
 The most extensive of these was the Atlas Oryx, an extensively modified derivative.
 It was developed with assistance from Portugal, who helped supply components via secretive transactions in contravention of the embargo.
 While the Oryx had been largely developed to fulfil local demands; the company frequently promoted the type to potential export customers.